All Episodes

 I mean, he's about an upper.

-So anyway, I end up I had about a 10-foot putt for par downhill.
+So anyway, I end up, I had about a 10-foot putt for par downhill.

 I mean, they're that fast.

-Uh that little uh nod there to Gary McCord.
+That little nod there to Gary McCord.

 That comment got him canned at Augusta.

-They're calling their greens a keeny wax.
+They're calling their greens a kinywax.

-Anyway, four-foot break to the right downhill, and I missed it by inches.
+Anyway, four-foot break to the right, downhill, and I missed it by inches.

-I ended up shooting eighty.
+I ended up shooting 80.

 But man, oh man, I was ready for an emergency nine.

-I mean, I was uh I was ready to go.
+I mean, I was ready to go.

 Anyway, folks, great to have you here.

-It's Rush Limbaugh, as we say, changing the course of American history right here at the Limbaugh Institute for Advanced Conservative Studies.
+As we say, changing the course of American history right here at the Limbaugh Institute for Advanced Conservative Studies.

-The telephone number if you want to be on the program is 800 282-2882, the email address Ilrushbaugh at EIB net.com.
+The telephone number, if you want to be on the program, is 800-282-2882.

-It's TWO for people.
+It's T-W-O for people.

 Some people might be trying to get on their T-O-O.